mahesh4u34/LogViewer/_docs/configuration.md

 ### List of available log files

 A list of available log files are defined in `logs = [ ... ]` section of the configuration file.
-The default configuration gives access to all files with ".log" extension:
+The default configuration gives access to all files with ".xml" extension:
 ```hocon
 logs = [
   {